Aadarsh131/The-Rust-programming-language/Chapter 04. Understanding Ownership/4.1 What is Ownership?/ownership.md

 fn takes_ownership(some_string: String) { // some_string comes into scope
     println!("{}", some_string);
-} // Here, some_string goes out of scope and `drop` is called.
+} // Here, some_string goes out of scope and `drop` is called automatically.
 The backing
   // memory is freed.

 fn makes_copy(some_integer: i32) { // some_integer comes into scope